-This page describes the overarching strategy and models used when Police partner with schools, and the roles of police officers involved with schools.
+This page describes why and how schools partner with Police, and the roles of various police officers involved with schools.

 For specific planning and processes, go to the Partnerships in Practice page.

 Police and schools share many goals related to safe environments, safe children and young people, safety education and ensuring that New Zealanders can live in a safe country.
 We all want students to be safe and feel safe so they can be happy and fulfil their potential.

 Through support from Police, schools may:

 - increase connections with social services in the community

 - prevention activities to help schools prevent the harm caused by crime and crashes that will affect students’ achievement.

 - response services to support the school's usual disciplinary and behaviour management practices when a serious offence is identified.

 School Community Officers are Police officers who work with schools to prevent crime and victimisation, and take every opportunity to prevent harm in the school community, by supporting schools with developing and implementing safety education and shared interventions.